jrka/pyradexnest/README.md

 range will not be used for likelihood calculations.
 The RADEX manual does not recommend optical depths above 100, where the assumptions for the escape probability method break down.
 - tbg, the dust temperature to use in RADEX.
 Default is 2.73 K if not specified.
+- If using pymultinest_multimol.py, you will need to add some additional things:
+    -  n_mol, number of molecules/isotopologues being used.
+    - Make sure the "myprior" function includes the correct range for each molecule's relative abundance.

 4) RUN IT, use mpi if desired.
 BE IN YOUR DIRECTORY.